pwichmann/deep-learning-with-vector-graphics-book/quiver_book/02_background/DL_with_vector_graphics/arguing_for_e2e_approach.md

 ### 2.1 Rasterising a vector graphics leads to information loss

+Unlike raster images, vector graphics contain additional structural information (e.g. how shapes are represented, how low-level elements are grouped together to form high-level shapes, ...).

-Learning about the composition of an SVG (e.g. how shapes are represented, the number of layers, ...) is only possible if this information is fed into the model.
+Learning about the composition of an SVG is only possible if this information is fed into the model.
 A rasterised image has lost that information.

 ### 2.2 Maintaining symmetries, perfect angles, clear color boundaries etc.

 Many logos and icons make use of perfect symmetries and perfect 90° angles.
 This information could be maintained if both input and output are vector graphics.
-Colour inputs often lead to watercolor effects where boundaries between shapes get blurry.
+Colour inputs to a generative model for raster images often lead to watercolor effects where boundaries between shapes get blurry.

 **Example:**